Information and services

 Transactions and applications

 Radon is a naturally occurring, invisible, odorless gas that comes from deposits of uranium in soil, rock and water.

 It is harmlessly dispersed in outdoor air but, when trapped in buildings, can be harmful, especially at elevated levels.

 Radon that’s trapped in buildings can be inhaled into the lungs, where it begins to undergo radioactive decay and damages the DNA.
 This damaged DNA can lead to lung cancer.

 Radon gas enters the same way air and other soil gases enter a home: through cracks in the foundation floor or walls, hollow-brick walls, and openings around floor drains, pipes and sump pumps.
-You can use a kit to determine whether your home has elevated levels of the gas.

-Radon kit order form (PDF)
+Radon test kit order form (PDF)

 Minnesota Department of Health Radon in homes